A guide to the best street art south of the river… Windsor edition. For simple inspiration, or the perfect Insta selfie backdrop.

 Tom Gerrard is a Melbourne based contemporary artist known for his paintings and murals of urban landscapes and used objects.
 This is one of the biggest walls he’s ever painted and he managed to do it with just a roller and pole!

 The future MVP of the league and the best basketball prospect to ever come out of Australia.
 Born and bred in Melbourne, the Lynch mob have painted a massive mural of the legend in his honour.
-Its located on 22 Chapel St Windsor, opposite the Railway Hotel.
+Its located on 22 Chapel Street, Windsor, opposite the Railway Hotel.

 PS: If you’re reading this Adam Silver, please make this guy an All Star next year.
 Thanks.